Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Star--triangle transformation

-We next define two transformations$, \Tu$ and $\Td$ acting on a mixed triangular lattice $\Lattice$. \begin{letlist} \item $\Tu$ transforms all upwards pointing triangles of $\Lattice$ into stars, with centres at the circumcentres of the equilateral triangles. \item $\Td$ transforms all downwards pointing triangles into stars. \end {letlist} It is easily checked (and illustrated in Figure \ref{fig:lattice_transformation}) that each transformation maps a mixed triangular lattice to a mixed hexagonal lattice.
+We next define two transformations$, \Tu$ and $\Td$ acting on a mixed triangular lattice $\Lattice$: \begin{longlist}[(a)] \item[(a)]$\Tu$ transforms all upward pointing triangles of $\Lattice$ into stars, with centers at the circumcenters of the equilateral triangles. \item[(b)]$\Td$ transforms all downward pointing triangles into stars. \end{longlist} It is easily checked (and illustrated in Figure \ref {figlatticetransformation}) that each transformation maps a mixed triangular lattice to a mixed hexagonal lattice.

-We define similarly the transformations $\Su$ and $\Sd$ on a mixed hexagonal lattice; these transform all upwards (\resp, downwards) pointing stars into triangles.
+We define similarly the transformations $\Su$ and $\Sd$ on a mixed hexagonal lattice; these transform all upward (resp., downward) pointing stars into triangles.
 They transform a mixed hexagonal lattice to a mixed triangular lattice.

-The concatenated operators $\Su \comp \Td$ and $\Sd \comp \Tu$ map the mixed triangular lattice $\Lattice$ to another mixed triangular lattice, but with a different interface height:
+The concatenated operators $\Su\comp\Td$ and $\Sd\comp\Tu$ map the mixed triangular lattice $\Lattice$ to another mixed triangular lattice, but with a different interface height:

-Loosely speaking, repeated application of $\Su \comp \Td$ transforms $\Lattice$ into the square lattice, while repeated application of $\Sd \comp \Tu$ transforms it into the triangular lattice.
+Loosely speaking, repeated application of $\Su\comp\Td$ transforms $\Lattice$ into the square lattice, while repeated application of $\Sd\comp\Tu$ transforms it into the triangular lattice.